ARM-software/abi-aa/aapcs64/aapcs64.rst

 Decimal Floating-Point emulation code requires additional control bits which cannot be stored in the FPCR.
-Since the information must be held for each thread of execution the state must be held in thread-local storage on platforms where multi-threaded code is supported.
+Since the information must be held for each thread of execution, the state must be held in thread-local storage on platforms where multi-threaded code is supported.
 The exact location of such information is platform specific.